JacksonLLee/cls-proceedings/readme.md

 Note that if you are running `cls-compile.py` multiple times, all already-existing contents inside the folders `table-of-contents`, `headers`, and `papers-with-headers` will be removed at each run to ensure clean output files.

+Upon completion of the final PDF compilation, three log files are generated at the working directory: `master.log`, `pdflatex.log`, and `directory.log`.

 Technical support etc
 ---------------------

 CLS officers are welcome to contact [Jackson Lee](http://jacksonllee.com/) for any questions regarding this tool.
+If the tool doesn't work and you'd like Jackson's help, please be sure to send him the three log files (`master.log`, `pdflatex.log`, and `directory.log`) and tell him what error messages (if any) appear on the terminal.

 Updates